VulcanJS/vulcan-docs/source/schemas.md

 As long as a value is in this.state.currentValues it should be submitted with the form, no matter whether there is an actual form item or not.

+### Other Properties

+#### `required` (`Users` only)

+You can mark a field as `required: true` to indicate that it should be completed when the user signs up.
+If you're using the `nova:base-components` theme, a form will then pop up prompting the user to complete their profile with the missing fields.

 ## Custom Fields